pinterest/gestalt/docs/markdown/android/iconbuttonfloating.md

 <TwoCol>
   <Group>
     <Do title="Do" />
-    - Use a descriptive label to describe the IconButtonFloating action by beginning with a verb.
+    - Use a descriptive label to describe the IconButtonFloating action by beginning with a verb
   </Group>
   <Group>
     <Dont title="Don't" />
     - Use the words "image" or "icon" in the description label.
-Instead, prefer to use verbs that describe the action, e.g. "Save" or "Edit".
+Instead, prefer to use verbs that describe the action, e.g. "Save" or "Edit"
   </Group>
 </TwoCol>